-The primary investing activity in the third quarter of 2001 was the transfer of \$2.1 million of cash and cash equivalents into investments with longer maturities, not exceeding 13 months.
-Year to date, \$15.7 million has been transferred into short-term investments in order to achieve higher interest rates.
+The primary investing activity in the third quarter of 2001 was the purchase of \$2.1 in investments with maturities, not exceeding 13 months.
+Year to date, \$15.7 million of short-term investments have been purchased in order to achieve higher interest rates.
 In the first quarter of 2001, we reclassified \$5.1 million into restricted cash for a collateralized letter of credit.
-Included in other financing activities are investments in and loans made to three private companies - a web-based wireless workforce management company, a provider of meter reading services to energy service providers and end user customers, and a developer of in home energy gateway communication technology.
+Included in other investing activities are investments in and loans made to three private companies - a web-based wireless workforce management company, a provider of meter reading services to energy service providers and end user customers, and a developer of in home energy gateway communication technology.

 In the second and third quarters of 2000, our investments primarily consisted of equipment installed for outsourcing contracts and internal capital acquisitions.
-In the first quarter of 2000 we received \$33 million from the sale of our network project at Duquesne Light Company to an affiliate of Duquesne.
+In the first half of 2000 we received \$33 million from the sale of our network project at Duquesne Light Company to an affiliate of Duquesne.